concur/developer.concur.com/src/api-reference/budget/budget-category.md

 This resource is used to retrieve and update budget categories which are collections of expense types used for budget matching.
-Each budget item header may have one budget category.
-If it does, only line items with expense types contained in that budget category will be accumulated to the budget.
+Each budget item header may have one Budget Category.
+If it does, only line items with expense types contained in that Budget Category will be accumulated to the budget.

 ## Version